AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 moving the node along its own local X/Y axes).
 This is equivalent to modifying the value returned by 'translation' and then setting it back.

+The third parameter, deltaZ (optional), allows the movement of the object on Z axis.

 For an overview of node positioning & coordinate systems, see [Coordinate spaces](/develop/plugin-development/xd-concepts/coordinate-spaces-and-units/).

 **Kind**: instance method of [`SceneNode`](#scenenode)